St. Hedwig's Cathedral

 How long should I spend visiting?

-A visit typically lasts around one hour, allowing you to explore the architecture and enjoy a moment of reflection.
+A visit to St. Hedwig’s Cathedral typically lasts around one to two hours, allowing ample time to explore the interior and appreciate its architecture.

 Is photography allowed?